kramtron/Monster-Engine/README.md

 ### Camera

-* The chamber has been completely remodeled.
+* The camera has been completely remodeled.
 It now has a frustum culling system!
 * In addition to that, its internal functioning has been modified to make it more optimal and use fewer resources.
 * Finally, problems with its movement have also been fixed and now it has a perfect movement